replikativ/kabel/README.md

 ## Connectivity

-More transport alternatives like long-polling with SSEs, WebRTC or normal sockets should not be hard to add.
+More transport alternatives like long-polling with SSEs, WebRTC, NFC, ... or normal sockets should not be hard to add.

 ## TODO